Jeje Odongo: Politics

+As CDF

 In 1998, he resigned his parliamentary seat and his cabinet position and was appointed Commander of the Army, taking over from Major General Mugisha Muntu.
 He served as army commander until 2001, when he was replaced by Major General James Kazini.

+Ministerial Roles

 In 2001, he was appointed as Minister without Portfolio, a position he occupied until 2004.
 In 2004, now at the rank of Lieutenant General, Jeje Odongo was appointed as Minister of State for the Environment.

 Between 2001 and 2006, he was one of 10 senior UPDF officers who represented the Ugandan military in the 8th Ugandan Parliament.
 In May 2008, Jeje Odongo graduated with the degree of Master of Arts in International Relations and Diplomacy from Nkumba University.
 On 16 February 2009, he was promoted to General and appointed Minister of State for Defence.
 After seven years in that post, he was instead appointed as Minister of Internal Affairs in the cabinet list announced on 6 June 2016.

+Controversy

 On 18 February 2022 he participated in the European Union - African Union Summit in Brussels.
 A controversy arose when he greeted President of the European Commission, Ursula von der Leyen, only after an intervention by Emmanuel Macron, which was considered a misogynistic attitude.